Whippany Park High School: Athletics

 The 2004 girls' soccer team won the North II, Group I sectional championship with a 3–0 win against Lyndhurst High School in the tournament final.
 The 2004 team moved on to win the NJSIAA Group I state championship with a pair of shutout victories, defeating Butler High School 1–0 in the semifinals and Arthur P. Schalick High School 1–0 to win the championship.

 In 2007 the boys track team finished as co-champion in the North II Group I sectional finals for Spring Track.
 In 2008 the boys track team were the North II Group I sectional champions.
 In 2008 the boys Spring Track team was the North II Group I sectional champions.

 Whippany Park's 2008 wrestling team went 16–5 in the season and won their first ever state sectional championship, beating county-ranked Parsippany High School and won the North Jersey Section II Group I sectional championship.

 The baseball team won back-to-back conference championships (2009-2010), and won the North II Group I sectional championship in 2010 with a 6–5 win over High Tech High School.
-After winning the Group I semifinal against Emerson Jr./Sr. High School, the team lost in the Group I state finals to Pitman High School 5–0, finishing the season with a record of 20–4.
+After winning the Group I semifinal against Emerson Junior-Senior High School, the team lost in the Group I state finals to Pitman High School 5–0, finishing the season with a record of 20–4.

 The girls track team won the indoor track championship in Group I in 2016 (as co-champion).

 Tom Wilson, a former Whippany Park High School soccer, basketball, and softball coach had more than 1,373 combined wins and is the holder of the Morris County record for girls basketball wins.
 He was featured in NJ.com's "The Top 99 New Jersey High School Coaches of All Time."